sannapa2016/oncology-rwe-lot-engine/README.md

 ### *Deterministic Mapping for Integrated Evidence Generation (IEG)*

 The `oncology-rwe-lot-engine` is a specialized Python framework designed to transform longitudinal Real-World Data (RWD) into clinically meaningful **Lines of Therapy (LOT)**.
-As shown in the repository overview (**{40BCB008-E7C5-4376-8865-062E6419E3A0}.png**), this tool supports HEOR and Medical Affairs teams in calculating key oncology metrics like **TTNT (Time to Next Treatment)** and therapy sequencing.
+As shown in the repository overview, this tool supports HEOR and Medical Affairs teams in calculating key oncology metrics like **TTNT (Time to Next Treatment)** and therapy sequencing.

 ##  The Strategic Problem: Clinical Complexity in RWD